MicrosoftDocs/entra-docs/docs/global-secure-access/how-to-configure-web-content-filtering.md

 ## Create and link Conditional Access policy

-Create a Conditional Access policy and set session controls for end users or groups and link it to the filtering profile.
+Create a Conditional Access policy for end users or groups and deliver your security profile through Conditional Access Session controls.
 Conditional Access is the delivery mechanism for user and context awareness for Internet Access policies.
-To learn more about sessions controls, see [Conditional Access: Session](/azure/active-directory/conditional-access/concept-conditional-access-session).
+To learn more about session controls, see [Conditional Access: Session](/azure/active-directory/conditional-access/concept-conditional-access-session).

 1. Browse to **Identity** > **Protection** > **Conditional Access**.
 1. Select **Create new policy**.
 1. Enter a name and assign a user or group.
 1. Select **Target resources** and **Global Secure Access (Preview)** from the drop-down menu to set what the policy applies to.
 1. Select **Internet traffic** from the drop-down menu to set the traffic profile this policy applies to.
-1. Select **Session** > **Use Global Secure Access security profile** and choose a web filtering profile.
+1. Select **Session** > **Use Global Secure Access security profile** and choose a security profile.
 1. Select **Select**.
-1. In the **Enable policy** section, ensure **Report-only** is selected.
+1. In the **Enable policy** section, ensure **On** is selected.
 1. Select **Create**.

 ## Verify end user policy enforcement

-To verify that you've configured the end user policy correctly:

-1. Sign in to a Windows device with the Global Secure Access client installed as a user that is assigned the Internet traffic acquisition profile.
+Use a Windows device with the Global Secure Access client installed.
+Sign in as a user that is assigned the Internet traffic acquisition profile.
 Test that navigating to websites is allowed or restricted as expected.

-1. Right-click on the Global Secure Access client icon in the task manager tray and open **Connection Diagnostics** > **Channels**.
-Ensure that the Internet channel is Present and Connected (Green in color).
+1. Right-click on the Global Secure Access client icon in the task manager tray and open **Advanced Diagnostics** > **Forwarding profile**.
+Ensure that the Internet access acquisition rules are present.
 Also, check if the hostname acquisition and flows for the users Internet traffic are being acquired while browsing.

-1. Navigate to an approved site and check if it loads properly.
+1. Navigate to an allowed site and check if it loads properly.

-1. Navigate to a restricted site and confirm the site is blocked.
+1. Navigate to a blocked site and confirm the site is blocked.

 1. Browse to **Global Secure Access** > **Monitor** > **Traffic logs** to confirm traffic if blocked or allowed appropriately.
 It takes approximately 15 minutes for new entries to appear.

 > [!NOTE]
-> The current block experience includes a "Connection Reset" browser error for HTTPS traffic and a "DeniedTraffic" browser error for HTTP traffic.
+> The current blocking experience for all browsers and processes includes a "Connection Reset" browser error for HTTPS traffic and a "DeniedTraffic" browser error for HTTP traffic.

 ## Known limitations

 - Currently, end-user notification on blocks, either from the client or the browser, are not provided.
 - Admins can't configure their own Internet traffic acquisition profiles for the client.
+- The client traffic acquisition policy includes TCP ports 80/443
 - Currently assuming standard ports for HTTP/S traffic (ports 80 and 443).
+- *microsoft.com is currently acquired by the Microsoft 365 access profile.
+- IPv6 is not supported on this platform yet.
 - Remote network connectivity for branch offices are currently not supported.
-- No support for L3/4 filtering.
-- No captive portal support.
+- OSI Layer 3/4 (i.e., network layer) filtering is not supported yet.
+- No captive portal support yet.
+This means that when the Windows Client is running with Internet Access captive portals (for connecting to public WiFi) may fail because it is currently acquired.
-- No TLS termination.
+- TLS Termination is in development.
-- No URL path based filtering or URL categorization.
+- No URL path based filtering or URL categorization for HTTP and HTTPS traffic.
+- Currently, an admin can create up to 100 web content filtering policies and up to 1,000 rules based on up to 8,000 total FQDNs.
+Admins can also create up to 256 security profiles.
+  - These initial limits are placeholders until more features are added to this platform.

 ## Next steps